QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Experiments in IBMQ Casablanca

+We depict the results from our experiments in figure \ref{fig:Hardware}.
+The inner figure represents the theoretical increase in probability when using $\beta(\textbf{t}) = (0.1,1)$ vs using $\beta(\textbf{t}) = (0,0)$.
+In the latter case the probability of measuring $\ket{00}$ is $1/4$, while the former probability is around $1/2$.

-It can also be seen that in seven out of the eight cases tested, the quantum Metropolis algorithm points in the right direction of increased success probability.
-This gives us confidence that we are measuring a small amount of quantum effects.
-The outlier, glycylvaline, is surprising because is the dipeptide that in the simulation shows the greatest theoretical probability of measuring $\ket{00}$, and at the same time is the dipeptide with the largest p-value, although still very significant.
+We want to contrast that theoretical probability increase with what we are able to measure in the hardware, depicted in the the outer plot.
+In 7 of the 8 cases we are able to measure such increase.
+The outlier, glycylvaline, is surprising because is the dipeptide that in the simulation shows the greatest theoretical probability of measuring $\ket{00}$.
 We can only hypothesise that this is due to some experimental imperfection.

+We carry out some statistical analysis of the results depicted in the figure.
+The measurements for $\beta(\textbf{t}) = (0,0)$ and $\beta(\textbf{t}) = (0.1,1)$ are modelled as binomial distributions.
+That is, in the first case there will be a probability $p_0$ of measuring $\ket{00}$, while in the second case the probability will be $p_1$.
+The question we want to answer is: is $p_1 \neq p_0$?
+If such were the case, the probability difference would be attributable to the value of $\beta$, as the circuit is otherwise the same.